Top local movers for Richmond to Garland moves

 - Garland’s population is about 6% greater than Richmond.

-- Garland's public transportation has a score of 4 out of 10 versus Richmond's higher score of 7.
+- Garland’s public transportation score of 4 out of 10 is lower than Richmond’s score of 7.

 - Garland is less walkable than Richmond with a score of 40 out of 100 vs Richmond’s 51 out of 100.

-- Garland has a bike-friendliness score 41 out of 100, which means it isn't as accessible to and safe for cyclists as Richmond, which has a score of 51 out of 100.
+- Garland has a bike-friendliness score of 41 out of 100, which means it isn’t as accessible or safe for cyclists as Richmond, which has a score of 51.

 - Garland’s crime rate is lower than Richmond with a score of 37.13 compared to Richmond’s 48.45.
 This means that Garland neighborhoods are safer than 37.13% of all U.S. neighborhoods, and Richmond neighborhoods are safer than 48.45%.